 Early Life

 Douglas M. Leone was born in Genoa, Italy, on July 4, 1957.
-At the age of 11, his family moved to the United States, settling in Mount Vernon, New York.
-He pursued higher education, earning a Bachelor of Science in Mechanical Engineering from Cornell University in 1979.
-He furthered his education by obtaining a Master of Science in Industrial Engineering from Columbia University in 1986, and a Master of Science in Management from the MIT Sloan School of Management in 1988.
+At the age of 11, he moved to the United States with his family and settled in Mount Vernon, New York.
+Leone earned a Bachelor's degree in mechanical engineering from Cornell University in 1979, a Master's degree in industrial engineering from Columbia University in 1986, and a Master's degree in management from the MIT Sloan School of Management in 1988.

 Rise to Success